Alima88/LiveNote/README.md

 This project is licensed under the MIT License.

 ## Acknowledgements
-- Whisper - Real-time transcription model.
-- Phi-3-mini-4k-instruct - Language model for note-taking and summarization.
+- [WhisperFusion](https://github.com/collabora/WhisperFusion) - builds upon the capabilities of WhisperLive and WhisperSpeech to provide a seamless conversations with an AI.

 ## Contact
 For any questions or feedback, please contact us at ali8molaee@gmail.com .